 Collars and leashes will help you control your goats.

 Dog collars fit goats well.
-For larger, strong goats use a collar with a metal buckle for extra strength.
+For larger, strong goats use a collar with a metal buckle for extra strength, instead of a plastic closure.

 For safety reasons I don't keep collars on my goats all the time.
-Just like dogs and cats, goats can catch their collars on a tree limb or a nail in a wall and hang themselves.
+Just like dogs and cats, goats can catch their collars on a tree limb or a nail in a wall and hang themselves, sometimes with tragic consequences.

-But I keep collars handy to grab when I need them, in the barn, the feed shed, in the house and even in the truck.
+But I keep collars handy to grab when I need them, in the barn, the feed shed, in the house and even in our truck.

 If you plan to leave collars on your goats all the time, you can buy plastic chain collars that will break easily if the goat gets caught on a fence or a branch.